 You can also get more info on recycling and disposing a spent catalyst that is EPA safe for the environment.

 The majority of waste is easily and safely recyclable.
 Others will be disposed of by incineration or landfill.
 The benefits of recycling are many and varied.
-Among other things, recycling makes it possible to limit the quantities of raw wastes consumed and consequently the volume of waste that has to be treated.
-However, a wrong choice of storage for these wastes can cause these issues:
+Among other things, recycling makes it possible to limit the quantities of raw materials consumed and consequently the volume of waste that has to be treated.
+However, a wrong choice of storage for these materials can cause these issues:

 The implementation of this plan relies on the presence of at least one person with specific training from a hazardous waste coordinator during each process.
 These individuals will ensure that the hazardous waste management plan is respected within their department.
 It will be up to the Hazardous Waste Stream Coordinator to determine at what stage follow-up training may be required.